Rudy's Lament: I Can't Even Get On Fox Anymore If I Say The Word 'Fraud'

-Category: World Politics Hits: 4Oh dear.
+Category: World Politics Hits: 5Oh dear.
 Poor Rudy bemoans his inability to get on Fox to talk about how the election was stolen -- stolen, I tell you!
 "I can't get on ABC, NBC, CBS... can't even get on Fox anymore," he told Sean Spicer on Newsmax.
 "If I say the word 'fraud,' I'm thrown off the network.
 I'm sorry, there was fraud.
 I'm telling the truth, and they're lying."
 Rudy, Rudy, Rudy.
 You poor thing.
 A person could develop a cold!

 Read more https://crooksandliars.com/2020/12/rudys-lament-i-cant-even-get-fox-anymore